trustification/trutification-ansible/README.md

       export TPA_EVENT_SECRET_ACCESS_KEY=<Kafka User Password or AWS SQS Secret Key>
    ```

-2. To choose between S3 or compatible service, kafka or sqs, Keycloak or AWS Cognito configure the roles/tpa_single_node/defaults/main.yml
+2. Choose between AWS S3 or an S3-compatible service, and update the `roles/tpa_single_node/defaults/main.yml` file accordingly.

+3. Choose between Keycloak or AWS Cognito, and update the `roles/tpa_single_node/defaults/main.yml` file accordingly.

-3. In case of Minio, create environmental variable for storage endpoint
+4. In case of Minio, create environmental variable for storage endpoint
 ```shell
 export TPA_STORAGE_ENDPOINT = <Minio storage URL >
 ```

-4. In case of Kafka Events, create environmental variable for bootstrap server
+5. For Kafka events, create an environment variable pointing to the bootstrap server:
 ```shell
 export TPA_EVENT_BOOTSTRAP_SERVER=<Kafka Bootstrap Server>
 ```

-5. In case of AWS Cognito as OIDC, create environmental variable for Cognito Domain
+6. If you are using AWS Cognito as your OIDC provider, then create an environment variable pointing to the Cognito domain:
 ```shell
 export TPA_OIDC_COGNITO_DOMAIN=<AWS Cognito Domain>
 ```